Requirements for Groundwater Users

-If you divert and use groundwater for non-domestic purposes, you must now obtain a water licence and pay water fees and rentals.
+If you divert and use groundwater for non-domestic purposes, such as irrigation, commercial or industrial use, you must now apply for and obtain a water licence and pay water fees and rentals.
 This change came into force with the Water Sustainability Act (WSA) on February 29, 2016.

 - Read the domestic purpose definition in Section 2 of the Water Sustainability Act